-You don’t need an English degree — or any degree! — to be an exceptional proofreader.
+You don’t need a certification or an English degree — or any degree! — to be an exceptional transcript proofreader.

-In fact, I’m a college dropout!
-Not having a degree has never held me back from any proofreading job and none of the numerous clients I’ve worked with over the years have cared that I didn’t have one.
+I’m a college dropout!
+Not having a degree has never held me back from any proofreading job and none of the numerous clients I’ve worked with over the years have cared that I didn’t have one.)

 What clients care about instead are these nine non-negotiable points you must have to be an awesome proofreader who will stand out above the crowd.